 The quill in pierced and etched sterling silver is artfully positioned to suggest it has finished lettering this year’s winner of the award, Sir Trevor Nunn.
 He joins former recipients such as Dame Judi Dench, Sir Kenneth Branagh and Sir Patrick Stewart.

-The quill was designed and created by Philip Antrobus, the Bond Street jewellery company owned by George Pragnell.
+The quill was designed and created by Philip Antrobus, the Bond Street jewellery company owned by Pragnell.
 The design was found in the workshops when Pragnell acquired the company and is thought to date from the 1920s.

 “We feel honoured to have created this gift for His Royal Highness.
 It is a small tribute to The Prince’s tireless work advocating our Shakespearean heritage, and I know I speak for all of us who love Shakespeare in Stratford when I say how grateful we are for his valuable time and support in this very special year,” said Charlie Pragnell.

-The sculpture represents the third important contribution that George Pragnell have made to the modern artefacts surrounding Shakespeare’s anniversary, including an extremely rare, newly commissioned, Patek Philippe dome table clock, and an historically significant re-edition of an original 20ct gold signet ring believed to have been Shakespeare’s.
+The sculpture represents the third important contribution that Pragnell have made to the modern artefacts surrounding Shakespeare’s anniversary, including an extremely rare, newly commissioned, Patek Philippe dome table clock, and an historically significant re-edition of an original 20ct gold signet ring believed to have been Shakespeare’s.